grml2hd

 'unable to open /dev/sda - unrecognised disk label'?!

-See http://grml.org/faq/#fdisk =>
+See https://grml.org/faq/#fdisk =>

 * use /sbin/fdisk.distrib from util-linux